 Exploring the Alsace wine route

-We were looking for a short weekend or a day tour and happened across Vinoroute, who offer the tours in English.
+We were looking for a short weekend or a day tour and happened across Vinoroute, who offers the wine tours in Alsace France in English.
 We chose their Alsace Wines Discovery Tour, which includes three tastings and a visit to a cellar.

-The pickup was around 0930 on Saturday morning, so we decided to take the train on Friday evening and stayed in an AirBnB apartment in the city centre (click here to sign up for AirBnB and get a free credit towards your first stay).
+The pickup was around 0930 on Saturday morning, so we decided to take the train on Friday evening and stayed in an AirBnB apartment in the city centre.

-We started the tour in Strasbourg, which is the administrative capital of the Alsace region and home to some of the best Christmas markets in the area.
+We started the Alsace wine tour from Strasbourg, which is the administrative capital of the Alsace region and home to some of the best Christmas markets in the area.
 We were picked up by our guide Marc and were joined by a group of three guys.
 They introduced themselves as friends who were meeting up across the border in Germany and had booked the trip spontaneously.

 Marc introduced himself as a native Alsatian who is also married to a winemaker from a winemaking family.
 There can surely be fewer people more qualified to host a tour to explore the Alsace wine route!